tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/场景实践/实时视频通话/TRTCCalling API（Web）_intl_en.md

-## `TRTCCalling` Overview
+## TRTCCalling Overview

-The [TRTCCalling](https://www.npmjs.com/package/trtc-calling-js) component is based on Tencent Real-Time Communication (TRTC) and Instant Messaging (IM).
+The `[TRTCCalling](https://www.npmjs.com/package/trtc-calling-js)` component is an open-source class based on two closed-source SDKs: Tencent Cloud Real-Time Communication (TRTC) and Instant Messaging (IM).
 It supports one-to-one and group audio/video calls.
-For detailed instructions on how to implement it, see [Real-Time Video Call (Web)](https://intl.cloud.tencent.com/document/product/647/38927).
+For detailed instructions how to implement it, please see [Real-Time Video Call (Web)](https://intl.cloud.tencent.com/document/product/647/38927).

-- TRTC SDK: the [TRTC SDK](https://intl.cloud.tencent.com/document/product/1047) is used as a low-latency audio/video call component.
+- TRTC SDK: the [TRTC SDK](https://intl.cloud.tencent.com/document/product/647) is used as a low-latency audio/video call component.
 - IM SDK: the [IM SDK](https://intl.cloud.tencent.com/document/product/1047) is used to send and process signaling messages.

-## `TRTCCalling` APIs
+## TRTCCalling APIs

 #### Event subscribing/unsubscribing APIs